VIDEO slows the heat from leaving the house. There are many types and forms of insulation you can opt for instead of turning up the thermostat. Doors

 Fit draught excluders around all exterior doors (and interior doors if need be).

-Sealant strips can be bought cheaply from DIY stores and are dead easy to fit, just like applying sticky tape.
+Sealant strips can be bought cheaply from DIY stores and are super easy to fit, just like applying sticky tape.

 Don’t forget to get a brush trim for letter boxes and bigger gaps at the bottom of doors.